arpost/learning-git-and-github/README.md

 ## Make sure everything works so far
 To check whether you are on the right track, in Terminal, run `ssh -T git@github.com`.
 If all is well, you will be prompted for your key's passphrase, and then you will get a successful connection message.

-## Activate SSH Agent on Windows 10
+## Activate SSH Agent on Windows
 If you try using your key to connect to GitHub now, you will be prompted to enter your passphrase every time you connect.
 SSH Agent will enable you to use your key without needing to enter the passphrase all the time.

 Open Services as an administrator (from any user account, search for Services in the search bar and look for Run as administrator).
 Scroll down to OpenSSH Authentication Agent > right click > Properties.
 Change the Startup type from Disabled to Automatic.
 Then open PowerShell as an administrator the same way, and type `Start-Service ssh-agent` to start the agent.
-You only have to do this once - ssh-agent will start automatically on boot from now on):
+You only have to do this once - ssh-agent will start automatically on boot from now on.

 ## Add your public key to SSH Agent (all platforms)
 As promised, if you do this step, you will not have to enter your key's passphrase every time it is used.
 In Terminal, from your `.ssh` directory run `ssh-add id_ed25519.pub` or `ssh-add id_rsa.pub` depending on which file you generated above.
 Enter the passphrase when prompted, and you should see an Identity added message.